Zalexanninev15/PFT2/README.md

    5. Close the data 2 contacts with tweezers and connect the smartphone to the PC

    6. Go to the instructions for switching to EDL mode using the DFU.
-Performing **step 1** (but do not pinch the buttons, just look at the COM port in the Device Manager).
+Performing step **1** (but do not pinch the buttons, just look at the COM port in the Device Manager).
 If you are doing this for the first time, first install the drivers

-   7. Repeat **step 2** (DFU)
+   7. Repeat step **2** (DFU)

    8. Skip everything else and quickly, but very carefully, start to restore the smartphone firmware (flash partitions, step **3**) of all partitions | Download firmwares (versions 9, 11, 12) for ZTE Blade V9 Vita: [**2/16**](https://4pda.ru/forum/index.php?showtopic=952274&view=findpost&p=92021946) or [**3/32**](https://4pda.ru/forum/index.php?showtopic=952274&view=findpost&p=92437481)

-### What is the FDF format? (which is used for firmware)
+### What is the FDF format, which is used for flash and create dumps?

-FDF (Firmware Data File) is a file format for firmware that was created to replace the DUMP (later BIN and IMG) firmware file format, since it is the best for storing images.
-In fact, it is a special archive for dumps, which allows you to upload dumps to the hosting/cloud without data loss, without compression to the archive.
+FDF (Firmware Data File) is a file format for firmware that was created to replace firmware file formats (dump, bin, img), since it is the best for storing dumps.
+In fact, it is a special archive for dumps (more precisely the usual GZip archive (gz)), which allows you to upload dumps to the hosting/cloud without data loss, without compression to the archive.
 To work with this format, you need more space than for a normal IMG / BIN dump (the dump is converted to a temporary format for firmware in the device), but the FDF file will be better stored.
-PFT2 support this format since version **1.3**
+PFT2 support this format since version **[1.3](https://github.com/Zalexanninev15/PFT2/releases/tag/1.3)**

 For example: `system.img`  → `system.fdf`, 3.5 GB → 1.4 GB.
-Temporary files are deleted after work.
+Temporary file(s) are deleted after work.

 The utility for working with this format and converting IMG/BIN files to it is located in the folder with the PTT2 application called FDFmini (created by Zalexanninev15 and Alexander927).
+The utility does not support "spaces" in the path and in the names of the files themselves, and also does not know how to create new folders.
 For normal operation, the "userdata" partition uses regular IMG, because there may be problems with converting too large files.

 #### GUI: